JoaoGadelha/BackendPractice/README.md

 `npm install netlify-lambda serverless-http`

+No need to install the package `nodemon` to update changes, these packages will do it automatically.
 Some other packages that may be important during development

 `npm install cors express mongoose dotenv`